oskros/MF_run_counter/README.md

                        is open, it overrides any other program using this specific hotkey.
                        It is possible to disable a command from having a hotkey by choosing "NO_BIND" There are 2 hidden hotkeys: 'control+shift+PgDn' and 'control+shift+PgUp' for changing
-- SESSION TIMER: The session timer will start as soon as you open the program and run as long as the program is open.
+- SESSION TIMER: The session timer will start as soon as you open the program and run as long as the program is open (an not put on pause).
-- RUN COUNTING: Start a run by pressing the "Start" button, or using the assigned hotkey (default 'alt+Q').
+- RUN COUNTING: Start a new run by pressing the "Start new run" button, or using the assigned hotkey (default 'alt+Q').
+In case a run is already active, this button will end it and start a new run
-                End a run by pressing the "End" button, or using the assigned hotkey (default 'alt+W').
+                End the run by pressing the "End this run" button, or using the assigned hotkey (default 'alt+W').
-                You can also use the "StopStart" hotkey (default 'alt+E') to stop the current run if one is active, and start a new run in one click.
                 In case of mistakes, the previous run can be deleted using the assigned hotkey (default 'control+delete') If the user desires, the current run timer can be reset using the "Reset lap" button or using the assigned hotkey
                 (default 'alt+R').